AnaWaldila/dcad/README.md

  <b>Figure 9:</b> DCAD - Result Window
 </p>

-In menu, the user can click in "Gerar Aarquivo" (create a file) and create a new PDF file, like in Figure 10.
+In menu, the user can click in "Gerar Aarquivo" (create a file) and creates a new PDF file, as shown in Figure 10.

 <div>
 <img src="Figures/DCAD_PDF.png" width="80%">